What to do if…

 Do not do these things

-- Don’t keep the router exposed to the internet while you investigate.
+- Don’t leave the router exposed to the internet while you check it.

-- Don’t reuse a password from email/banking for the router admin login.
+- Don’t use an email, banking, or work password for the router admin login.

-- Don’t assume changing the Wi-Fi password fixes admin access (it’s a separate credential).
+- Don’t assume changing the Wi-Fi password also changes the router admin password.

-- Don’t install random “router cleaner” apps or call numbers from pop-ups.
+- Don’t install random “router cleaner” apps or call phone numbers shown in pop-ups.

 What to do now